jed326/EasyCCGTrees/README.md

 ## About
 This repository can be used to categorize questions based upon their CCG parses from EasyCCG.
+This repository was created for the Honors Option for Computer Science 442 at The Pennsylvania State University.
+Authors: Steven Fontanella, Jay Deng, ZhaoHong Lu, QiYi Shan

 ## Setup Tutorial
 For instructions on cloning this repository along with it's submodule, reference [EasyCCG Submodule](https://github.com/jed326/EasyCCGTrees#EasyCCG-Submodule).